 No. Reference books may be used only in the Library.

-This is NOT for downloading and saving the entire ebook as a PDF, but it is a feature to check out the ebook for offline viewing.
-You will be directed to download a program called Adobe Digital Editions for viewing/browsing the ebook offlilne.
+Note that this is NOT for downloading and saving an entire ebook as a PDF, but it is a feature to checkout the ebook for offline viewing.

 Multi-user titles (3-users access) = borrow for 2 hours